juanMoleroD/TDD_tabs_in_js/notes.md

 2. In Unix, to run the file needs to have permissions. use 'chmod +x jake.sh' to allow it to run.
 No permissions are required in windows.

 Note: sh is for Unix and cmd is for windows.

+3. to allow script to have terminal commands and $* in Unix, and %* in Windows.